theirc/airbel/src/_projects/coach-erevu.md

 During the implementation of teacher clubs, we conducted three rounds of monitoring and evaluation and numerous qualitative interviews and observations to understand how the program was implemented in practice.
 We also prototyped new aspects of the program to quickly iterate on our findings.

-Pilot results demonstrated positive suggestive evidence in a number of outcome measures and, while not statistically significant, show most outcomes measures trending in the right direction.
+Pilot results demonstrated positive suggestive evidence in a number of outcome and, while not statistically significant, show most outcomes measures trending in the right direction.